johnlinatoc/allocate-frontend/README.md

 //what happens if user has budgets created past today's month?
     //will not be a problem because at creation of user, the populated months will have the ability to have budget be made already -->

-  if monthly budget is empty, render option to start budget in budget container, render 'myBudget' component

 <!--  -->